“At Full Robber’s Work”

 Ridinger, Martin Elias (1731 Augsburg 1780).
 The Polecat. / The Marten.
 “Both are at full robber’s work, the marten has a dead little bird in the mouth, the polecat drinks eggs” (Th.).
 At an ambience of boulders overgrown with shrubbery the former plundering a duck’s nest with three chicks dashing away, the latter posing with a bird in the mouth.
 Colored etching with engraving.
 Inscribed: MUSTELA FOETIDA.
 MARTES. / Der Iltis.
 Der Marder. / Furet.
 Mart. / Familia IV.
 Fünfzähige. / Ridinger. fec.
 12¼ × 8¼ in (31.2 × 21 cm).

-Thienemann & Schwarz 1053. – IN THE RIDINGERS’ ORIGINAL COLORING from the unnumbered Colored Animal Kingdom created since 1754 and concluded finally posthumously not before 1773 (“Complete copies are next to untraceable”, so Weigel, Art Cat., part XXVIII, Ridinger Appendix 63a as merely 120-sheet torso, 1857 ! , but also just individual plates quite rarely on the market only, at niemeyer’s presently nevertheless the one as the others). – Remaining uncolored contrary to the prospectus, a second edition from the plates shortened even under loss of animals and with modified titling and the Ridinger inscription removed, yet now numbered, was published by Engelbrecht/Herzberg in Augsburg 1824/25.
+Thienemann & Schwarz 1053. – IN THE RIDINGERS’ ORIGINAL COLORING from the unnumbered Colored Animal Kingdom created since 1754 and concluded finally posthumously not before 1773 (“Complete copies are next to untraceable”, so Weigel, Art Cat., sect.
+XXVIII, Ridinger Appendix 63a as merely 120-sheet torso, 1857 ! , but also just individual plates quite rarely on the market only, at niemeyer’s currently the one as the others all the same). – Remaining uncolored contrary to the prospectus, a second edition from the plates shortened even under loss of animals and with modified titling and the Ridinger inscription removed, yet now numbered, was published by Engelbrecht/Herzberg in Augsburg 1824/25.

 The polecat at the duck’s eggs (detail)